 I love wine, but I don't know a lot about it.
 Sure, I can tell good from terrible, but that doesn't make me a connoisseur.
-Since I learn best through the immersion method, throwing a wine-tasting party twice a year is the best way to get friendly with more labels and add to my short list of reliable table wines.
+Since I learn best through the immersion method, throwing a wine-tasting party twice a year is the best way for me to get friendly with more labels and add to my short list of reliable table wines.

 Creating a Menu to Pair with Unknown Wines

-Though a wine-tasting gathering technically falls in the "cocktail party" category, letting the host off the hook for dinner, I always put out enough appetizers to fill up my guests.
+Though a wine-tasting gathering technically falls in the "cocktail party" category, which lets the host off the hook for dinner, I always put out enough appetizers to fill up my guests.
 Instead of going on to dinner, the trend is for friends to linger, talk and sip wine, and a table brimming with lovely appetizers encourages guests to settle in.

 - Make a few formal appetizers, and round out the rest of the table with olives, nuts, and cured meats.